 DEQ has identified SAR as a parameter of concern in regard to irrigation.
 (Ex.
-6, p.
+5, p.
 55).
 SAR is a ratio of sodium to calcium and magnesium dissolved in the water.
 Thus, the sodium, calcium and magnesium are effluent constituents that have the potential to adversely impact a designated use.
 By the plain language of the WYO.
-STAT. § 35-11-302 and WQRR, Ch.
-2, Sec.
-5(c)(iii)(C)(IV), DEQ was required to establish an effluent limitation for these constituents.
+STAT.
+35-11-302 and WQRR, Chapter 2, Sec.
+5(c)(iii)(IV), DEQ was required to establish an effluent limitation for these constituents.
 The Permit contains no limit on the SAR, or on the concentrations of sodium, calcium or magnesium that may be discharged from the outfalls described in the permit.
 Neither does it contain a restriction on the quantity or rate that these constituents may be discharged from the outfalls.
-The Permit allows discharges to lower Dead Horse Creek from the lowermost reservoirs when these reservoirs overtop due to natural precipitation events.7 The Permit contains no limit on the quantity, rate or concentration of the sodium, calcium, magnesium that may be discharged.
+The Permit allows discharge to Spotted Horse Creek from the reservoirs when DEQ approves a release in association with the use of assimilative capacity credits or when the reservoirs overtop due to natural precipitation events.
+In both of these cases, the Permit contains no limit on the quantity, rate or concentration of the sodium, calcium, magnesium that may be discharged.